Ernst B. Haas: Early life

 Haas was born in Frankfurt, Germany, in 1924 to a secular Jewish family.
-He emigrated to the United States in 1938 due to the rise of anti-semitism in Germany.
+He emigrated to the United States in 1938 due to the rise of antisemitism in Germany.

-He attended the University of Chicago and then worked in the U.S. Army Military Intelligence Service from 1943-46 where he studied Japanese and Japanese weapons.
+He attended the University of Chicago and then worked in the U.S. Army Military Intelligence Service from 1943 to 1946 where he studied Japanese and Japanese weapons.

 Following the war he studied at Columbia University, where he received his BS, followed by an MA.
 It was there, too, that he gained his PhD in public law and government in 1952.

 Academic career

 Haas began his academic career in 1951 at UC Berkeley, where he remained until his death.

-He was director of the UC Berkeley Institute for International Studies from 1969-73.
+He was director of the UC Berkeley Institute for International Studies from 1969 to 1973.

 He was Robson Professor of Government in the University of California, Berkeley, political science department.
 After he retired in June 1999, he continued as a researcher and teacher at Berkeley.

 He supervised many graduate students who also went on to successful careers.
 He influenced John Ruggie.

 Main interests

 Haas was mainly interested in international integration.
 Haas realized that traditional European politics could be dramatically changed by liberalizing movement of goods capital, and persons, but his analysis differed significantly from classical liberalism.
+Haas was influenced by contemporary sociologists, as well as the works of Max Weber.

 He is the founder of neofunctionalism as an approach to the study of integration.
 Neofunctionalism recognizes the importance of national states but also stresses the roles of regional interest groups and the bureaucracy of regional organizations.
 Though the member states create the initial conditions, regional interest groups and international bureaucrats push the process forward, and national governments increasingly solve conflicts of interest by conferring more authority on the regional organizations, and citizens increasingly look to the regional organization for solutions to their problems.

+Haas was a critic of realist international relations theory.